0x4P3/0x4P3.github.io/_posts/2024-08-22-File_Format-PE-Header-I.md

 ![PE-Bear](/images/2024-08-22-File_Format-PE-Header-I/8.jpg)

-All the metadata like ProductId, BuildId, use Count and Visual Studio version can be seen.
+All the metadata like ProductId, BuildId, use Count and Visual Studio version can be seen above.